-R Active Debris Removal (ADR) technology demonstrations including the use of a net, a harpoon, vision-based navigation and a dragsail in a realistic space operational environment, due for launch in 2016.
-For the purposes of the mission CubeSats are ejected then used as targets instead of real space debris, which
+R EMOVEDEBRIS is a low cost mission aiming to perform key Active Debris Removal (ADR) technology demonstrations including the use of a net, a harpoon, vision-based navigation and a dragsail in a realistic space operational environment, due for launch in 2017.
+For the purposes of the mission CubeSats are ejected then used as targets instead of real space debris, which g.aglietti@surrey.ac.uk (Guglielmo S. Aglietti)

-URL: www.surrey.ac.uk/ssc/